jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 ![Tom Yankello wrapping Ed Latimore's hands](/assets/images/drafts/tom-wrapping-my-hands.jpeg "Tom Yankello wrapping my hands before my 2nd pro fight"){: width="500" height="333"}

 Your coach needs to have fought.
-Preferably to at least an intermediate amateur level (for all intents and purposes, let’s say he’s won a state-level tournament in at least a moderately competitive state or region of the country).
+Preferably to at least an intermediate amateur level (I'll define "intermediate amateur level" as having won a state-level amateur tournament in at least a moderately competitive state or region of the country).

 Your coach doesn’t need to have been a top-level world championship boxer, but you can’t be effectively coached by someone who doesn’t even know what it’s like to fight at a competitive level.